whosonfirst/go-whosonfirst-rasterzen/README.md

 # go-whosonfirst-rasterzen

-Go package for working with Who's On First files and go-rasterzen tiles.
+Go package for working with Who's On First data and `go-rasterzen` tiles.

 ## Install